abrakadabra2k/moode-audio-automation/README.md

 or create a routine for "Alexa, next song" to "Turn on Pi Next Song"

 Note: Integration with Volumio is quite similar.
 You only have to change the function URI accordingly (https://volumio.github.io/docs/API/REST_API.html)

+**Update 241102**: Added spotify start/stop to the "activate/deactivate" device so that not only radio stations can be stopped.
+The activation needs a bit of work, see https://nerdiy.de/en/howto-nodered-control-spotify-from-nodered/